-March 18th marks the fifth Global Recycling Day and we have a lot to celebrate this year at Conduent – especially when it comes to expanding our paper and e-waste recycling practices.
+When it comes to expanding our e-waste and paper recycling practices, we have a lot to be proud of this past year at Conduent.
 As a company with approximately 60,000 team members across 24 countries, we are committed to environmental and social responsibility initiatives because we know they impact and benefit more than just us, but also our clients and the millions of people who count on them every day.

 What is E-Waste?